jina-ai/thinkgpt/README.md

 ['Negation in Tunisian Arabic uses "ma" + verb + "tech" where "ma" means "not" and "tech" at the end indicates the negation in the past tense.']
 ```

+This can help you end up with compressed knowledge that fits better the limited context length of LLMs.
+For instance, instead of trying to fit code examples in the LLM's context, use this to prompt it to understand high level rules and fit them in the context.

 ### Natural language condition
+Introduce intelligent conditions to your code and let the LLM make decisions
 ```python
 llm.condition(f'Does this represent an error message ?
 "IndentationError: unexpected indent"')
 ```